 In this article, I covered a number of technical considerations to help you design and develop your micro frontend architecture.

-There are many ways to accomplish the same goal as long as your app has to meet some criteria like Core Web Vitals scores, UX Style Consistency, Cohesive User Experience, or
+There are many ways to accomplish the same goal as long as your app has to meet some criteria like Core Web Vitals scores, UX Style Consistency, Cohesive User Experience, or Smooth Inter-App Transition.

 Which style of creating micro frontends do you prefer?
 Let us know below or contact us today to find out more about how we can help you build your micro frontend.